May 1, 2019 Interview – Lori Lethin

 Cryptic Rock – It sounds like it was a great time, and the result was a very interesting film that people still watch today.
 You actually stepped away from acting back in 1999 to pursue other interests.
 What led to your decision to leave the industry, and what have you been doing in the years to follow?

 Lori Lethin – My kids… I was raising 3 kids and did not want to be away from them.
-When they got a little older I went back to school and got my masters in Psychology.
+When they got a little older, I went back to school and got my masters in Psychology.
 I worked at a non-profit as a counselor up until about 2 years ago.
 It was a very rewarding experience.

 Cryptic Rock – Very interesting to hear.
 It is also very commendable and understandable that you would want to put your family first, after all, your children are only young once.
-You will be at the Texas Frightmare Weekend May 3rd through the 5th as one of a select cast members from The Prey.
+You will be at the Texas Frightmare Weekend May 3rd through the 5th as one of a select cast member from The Prey.
 This is actually your first convention ever!
 How excited are you to be attending?

 Lori Lethin – I’m super excited… I’m happy to be able to connect with others like me that love Horror… Especially vintage Horror.
 I also haven’t seen the other cast members from The Prey, I can’t wait to see how they’re doing.